 How do I pay facility and accommodation fees?

-Facility fees, bus tickets, trips and many other items are purchased via our online shop.
+Facility fees, trips and many other items are purchased via our online shop.

 Accommodation fees are paid via a separate secure online portal, details of which you will receive with your room offer.